awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

 ### Lens Structure

-You can use the JSON template file as the basis for your custom lens as it defines the basic structure for the pillars, questions, best practices, and improvement plan.
+You can use the JSON template file as the basis for your custom lens as it defines the basic structure for the pillars, questions, best practices and improvement plan.
 For more detail please read the [Lens format specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html) documentation.

 ```
 - Pillars